airbytehq/airbyte/docs/integrations/destinations/local-csv.md

 ## Getting Started

-### Requirements:

-* The `destination_path` must start with `/local`.
+The `destination_path` will always start with `/local` whether it is specified by the user or not.
 Any directory nesting within local will be mapped onto the local mount.

-By default, the local mount is mounted onto `/tmp/airbyte_local`.
-This is controlled by the `LOCAL_ROOT` env variable in the `.env` file.
-If `destination_path` is set to `/local/cars/models` and the local mount is using the `/tmp/airbyte_local` default, then data will be written to `/tmp/airbyte_local/cars/models` directory.
+By default, the `LOCAL_ROOT` env variable in the `.env` file is set `/tmp/airbyte_local`.

+The local mount is mounted by Docker onto `LOCAL_ROOT`.
+This means the `/local` is substituted by `/tmp/airbyte_local` by default.

+### Example:

+- If `destination_path` is set to `/local/cars/models`
+- the local mount is using the `/tmp/airbyte_local` default
+- then all data will be written to `/tmp/airbyte_local/cars/models` directory.

+(If Airbyte instance is running on the same computer that you are navigating with, you can open your browser to go to [file:///tmp/airbyte_local](file:///tmp/airbyte_local) and look at the replicated data locally)